Are We Doomed? What Can America Do Now?

 We must overthrow the idea that there is no common ground.
 We cannot maintain that because of someone's affiliation that must mean they are relinquished of any original thoughts.

 Your Side or Mine?

-Has anyone asked themselves recently that maybe it isn't red vs. blue, left vs. right, but maybe us vs. them.
-Have you thought there is only one party.
+Has anyone asked themselves recently that maybe it isn't red vs. blue, left vs. right, but maybe us vs. them?
+Have you thought that it feels as though there is only one party?
 Four or Eight years of Republican control and all we hear or are lead to believe from the left is that nothing can get done with these people.
 There is no compromise and that they have to be stopped in the name of preserving our country.
 After four or eight years nothing has gotten done and when everyone is fed up with the political right, we vote left.
 Four or eight years of Democratic control and all we hear is that there is no working with these people and for the sake of our country we need to take it back from these out-of-touch, stubborn folks.
 Four or eight years later, when we are all fed up with the left, we vote right, seeking some form of redemption.
 Does this cycle sound familiar?
 Does it sound sustainable?
 Or, perhaps the better question is, are we all getting played?

 Everyone's Getting Better But Us

 Millionaires, millionaires everywhere!
 I see a Senate, a HOR, and a President, not just this one, but all of them.
 To which their salaries, quality of life, and net worth almost literally explode when they become 'public servants', it happens all of the time.
 The only people I see that aren't prospering is the public to whom they serve.